Convention on Certain Questions Relating to the Conflict of Nationality Laws

 It was the first international attempt to ensure that all natural persons had a nationality, and to resolve some of the issues from conflict of possible nationalities.
 This was later refined by the 1961 Convention on the Reduction of Statelessness, the 1963 Convention on the Reduction of Cases of Multiple Nationality and on Military Obligations in Cases of Multiple Nationality and the 1997 European Convention on Nationality.

+Aspects of the convention have become "modern state practice" internationally, beyond the states that ratified the convention.
+For example, Articles 3 to 6 relating to the provision of diplomatic protection and assistance when a person with multiple citizenship is abroad are generally followed, often named the Master Nationality Rule, despite the absence of a treaty.

+Ratification

 Article 1

-The first article states that it is up to every state to set its own nationality laws; however, that that power is limited:
+The first article states that it is up to every state to set its own nationality laws; however, that power is limited: